kubosho/md2ghost/README.md

 ## Usage

-Convert a markdown file to Ghost post
+Convert a markdown file to Ghost post:

 ```
 md2ghost foobarbaz.md
 ```

-Convert *.md to Ghost posts in a current directory.
+Convert *.md to Ghost posts in a current directory:

 ```
 md2ghost .
 ```

-Specify a source directory where are located *.md
+Specify a source directory where are located *.md:

 ```
 md2ghost path/to/your_directory